The Data Behind Gender-Based Car Insurance Pricing

 What Non-Binary Drivers Can Do

 - Shop multiple quotes: Rate differences between carriers can exceed $440/year for the same driver.
-A carrier that handles non-binary identification favorably may offer you a lower base rate.
+A carrier that handles non-binary identification favorably may offer a lower base rate.

 - Enroll in telematics: Behavioral data is insurer-agnostic — good driving habits translate to savings at virtually every carrier.